fmeslet/Codalab/CERFACS/README.md

 # CERFACS Challenge

 First place code for the CERFACS Challenge in 2019.
-Private score : 20.8711
+Private score : 0.98714 (accuracy)

 You can find details of the challenge here:  https://competitions.codalab.org/competitions/22820?secret_key=93fcb262-a531-431f-828d-dbb2111428ab